 The Graduate School requires a $100 fee to process the award of a certificate.

 Once you have paid your fee, The Graduate School will update your official Binghamton University transcript to reflect completion of the certificate.
-In addition, your certificate program will mail you a certificate verifying your academic credential.
+Your certificate will be mailed to you within four-six weeks.